-The dredging of sediments causes the immediate loss of existing benthic biota and permanently alters the habitat within the immediate region of activity to some degree (Todd et al. 2015; see Figure 2).
-However, the level of effect that this loss will have on the coastal ecosystem will depend on the proportion of available habitat that is similar.
+The dredging of sediments causes the immediate loss of some benthic biota and temporarily alters the habitat within the immediate region of activity to some degree due to the loss of sand to the extraction process (e.g. Todd et al. 2015; see Figure 2).
+However, the level of effect that this loss will have on the coastal ecosystem depends on the proportion of available habitat that is similar.
 Any subsequent flow-on effects of physical habitat or biota changes to local marine mammal species are dependent on their reliance of prey resources in the area.

-Based on the current extraction protocol and estimated dredge trench spacing, a strip within the consent area is currently dredged 3.7 times per year with the Coastal Carrier but estimated to be dredged less than once a year, assuming maximum annual extraction volumes, using the William Fraser (Bioresearches 2019).
-In addition, in situ observations of the current extraction methods found burrowing fauna at the proposed site were not affected to the same extent as seen with more stationary or slow-moving harbour dredging techniques.
+In situ observations of the current extraction methods found burrowing fauna at the proposed site were not affected to the same extent as seen with more stationary or slow-moving harbour dredging techniques (Bioresearches 2019).

-As dredging has been ongoing in this area since the 1950s, any associated effects to local food webs would have occurred long ago and existing biota likely regulate themselves in a semi-equilibrium state based on current dredging cycles (e.g. Bioresearches 2019).
-Ecological sampling found no evidence of any broad-scale decreases in abundance of benthic biota or finfish in extraction areas relative to control sites (Bioresearches 2019).
 As it is unlikely that these sites currently serve as unique or important feeding grounds for any marine mammal species (given the marine mammal data available), any benthic flow-on effects to local marine mammals are expected to be nil to negligible.